Jitbit Helpdesk

 This manual is for Jitbit Helpdesk version 10 and later.
 The manual for earlier versions can be found here.

 Thank you for choosing Jitbit HelpDesk.
-Jitbit HelpDesk is a web based help desk software app, designed to assist help desk teams to deliver outstanding customer service.
-Jitbit HelpDesk is an .NET 6 web-application with access from client computers via a web browser.
+Jitbit HelpDesk is a web-based help desk software application, designed to empower help desk teams in delivering outstanding customer service.
+Jitbit HelpDesk is an .NET 8 web-application with access from client computers via a web browser.

-Tickets (aka "issues" aka "support requests" aka "support cases") are the main entities in the help-desk system.
+Tickets, also known as "issues", "support requests", or "support cases", are the primary entities in the help desk system.
 Tickets are submitted by users and organized into categories for convenience.

 Jitbit Help-Desk has four user roles:

-User - is just a regular user who submits support tickets to the system.
+• Regular User - is just a regular user who submits support tickets to the system

 Jitbit HelpDesk requires a server running one of the following operating systems: